 AVCHD (Advanced Video Coding High Definition) is a format for the recording and playback of high definition (HD) video.
 It is with .mts extension which is a high-definition MPEG, AVC, H.264 transport stream video file format.
 AVCHD MTS files are used primarily with Sony hardware.
 Some camcorder models from Canon also use MTS files.
 These files are also present on Blu-ray disc compilations, therefore they are capable of storing quite a large amount of information and data tracks.
 Here we will teach you how to play AVCHD on Mac OS X, including the latest Mac OS X Mac OS X 10.11 El Capitan and how to convert AVCHD MTS video to Mac OS X playable video formats, such as MP4, H.264 and MOV.

-On your Mac OS computer, you can not Play AVCHD Video from the camcorder connected via USB as an external storage device, or from removable media or from the computer's internal hard disk drive.
-The reason is that, presently the default media players from Apple (QuickTime) will not an AVCHD Player natively.
+On your Mac OS computer, you can not play AVCHD Video from the camcorder connected via USB as an external storage device, or from removable media or from the computer's internal hard disk drive.
+The reason is that, presently the default media player from Apple (QuickTime) is not an AVCHD player natively.

 Just as some Mac OS users shouting in the forums.macrumors: I can't believe it.
 The "world's most advanced OS" has no way to play raw AVCHD files?
 It is not totally true.
-To Play AVCHD video on Mac, an AVCHD player running on Mac OS X is required.
+To play AVCHD video on Mac, an AVCHD player compatible with Mac OS X is required.

-VLC media player is a free AVCHD Player.
-It is one of the most Platform-independent AVCHD video players available.
-The reason we hold faith in VLC to playback AVCHD video is that, VLC has a very modular design which makes it easier to include modules/plugins for new file formats (including newly-emerged AVCHD/MTS video).
-Follow steps below, and you'll be enabled to play and watch AVCHD video on Mac OS:
+5KPlayer is a free AVCHD Player.
+It is one of the most popular AVCHD video players available.
+The reason we hold faith in 5KPlayer to playback AVCHD video is that, 5KPlayer is very straightforward and enables users to play back AVCHD videos directly and fluently.
+Users don't need to download and install additional codecs or plugins.
+Follow steps below, and you'll be able to play and watch AVCHD video on Mac OS:

-* Firstly, download VLC Media Player and install it on your computer correctly.
+* Firstly, download 5KPlayer and install it on your Mac computer correctly.